 - Aisha reports that: “Asma, daughter of Abu Bakr, entered upon the Messenger of Allah (pbuh) wearing thin clothes.
 The Messenger of Allah (pbuh) turned away from her.
 He said: ‘O Asma’, when a woman reaches the age of menstruation, it does not suit her that she displays her parts of the body except this and this’, and he pointed to his face and hands” (Abu Dawud 2008). – This hadith is controversial because scholars debate whether it is authentic or not.
-Many say that it is weak while others say it is of a hasan
+Many say that it is weak while others have graded it hasan (good).

 - Jabir reported that: “A woman having a dark spot on the cheek stood up and said: Why is it so, Messenger of Allah?”
 (Muslim 2007) – They argue that Jabir would have not known this unless she was not wearing a niqab.